The "Bare" Campsite Program

 Seeing wild animals in the park can be a thrilling and rewarding experience, but remember:

-- Never approach, feed, or entice wildlife of any kind, regardless of size.
+- It is illegal to approach, feed, or entice wildlife of any kind – regardless of size.

-Please report all bear, cougar, wolf, and coyote sightings to park staff immediately.
+Report all bear, cougar, and wolf sightings to park staff immediately.

 Banff, Kootenay and Yoho Park Dispatch: 403-762-1470